-INTJ: Dominant Introverted Intuition - Auxiliary Extroverted Thinking - Tertiary Introverted Feeling - Inferior Extroverted Sensing
+INTJ: Dominant Introverted Intuition - Auxiliary Extraverted Thinking - Tertiary Introverted Feeling - Inferior Extraverted Sensing

-ENTJ: Dominant Extroverted Thinking - Auxiliary Introverted Intuition - Tertiary Extroverted Sensing - Inferior Introverted Feeling.
+ENTJ: Dominant Extraverted Thinking - Auxiliary Introverted Intuition - Tertiary Extraverted Sensing - Inferior Introverted Feeling.

 In other words, INTJs develop their traits in the following order: Intuition, Thinking, Feeling, Sensing.
 Dominant Intuition means they're always looking for patterns in things and apply insight into how systems are connected.
 But an INTJ's Intuition is Introverted (Ni), which means that all this innovative pattern-seeking happens in their heads – it's hidden or turned inwards.
 Outsiders might only ever see their auxiliary or second-best function, Thinking, which is extraverted or turned outwards.
 This is why so many INTJs are confused for ENTJs.